 Digital radon test kits are reusable, over and over again, with a lifespan of about 10 years.
 Some digital test units require a power cord for use.
 Others run on batteries.
 Digital test kits usually keep a record of test results, from any site, from any date, that can be used for reference at the touch of a button.
 Most units can be set to display test results for 1-day, 7-days, or long-term testing.
 Multiple-use, portable, convenient, accurate, and easy to use, is there a reason to choose another type of test?

 Step 1: Once you have chosen a digital testing unit you’ll need to power it up.
 If you’ve chosen a plug-in model, you’ll need to locate the power source.
-If you’ve chosen a battery operated model, just pop in the batteries, hit reset, and you’re ready to go.
+For a battery operated model, just pop in the batteries, hit reset, and you’re ready to go.
+To install the Wave just download the Airthings App, pull the battery tab, mount it to the wall or ceiling, and follow the simple instructions in the app to register your device.

 Step 2: Place the unit in the room that you spend the most time in.
 Basements and lower floors tend to have higher levels than upper floors.
 Place the unit at breathing height.
 Placement should avoid direct sunlight and high humidity, and should be at least 50 cm above the floor, 25 cm from the nearest wall, and 150 cm from any doors, windows, or ventilation.
 Some units require face up placement in a horizontal position in order to properly calibrate.